Headless API vs. Codegen

 tl;dr:

 Most users use the Headless API.
-That’s what’s recommended for websites, has fewer moving parts you must manually manage, and is portable to more frameworks.
-It lets you use Plasmic as a CMS—allow non-developers to ship content (such as landing pages, marketing content, etc.) without developer involvement.
+That’s what’s recommended for most projects.
+It is much simpler, has fewer moving parts you must manually manage, and is portable to more frameworks.

-Codegen is a more advanced use case.
-It is for developers who want to use Plasmic as a UI builder for arbitrary stateful React apps.
+Codegen is more complex, and is for more advanced use cases.
+It is typically for developers who want to use Plasmic as a UI builder, but attach code/logic/behavior arbitrary stateful React apps.
 It requires you manage the syncing of actual source files, committing them into your repo, etc.

 Overview